Parldigi MasterClass 2024/2025 – National Parliament

 Clever software applications are used to analyze large amounts of data to make important decisions.
 However, errors can also creep into the programming code and thus produce incorrect figures, as recent examples in Swiss politics have shown.

-This MasterClass teaches the basics and applications of programming so that members of parliament can also gain an understanding of algorithms and software development.
-Marcel Gygli and Lena Georgescu from the Bern University of Applied Sciences show how to create and execute Python source code without prior knowledge.
-The processing of exciting data from Smartvote establishes a direct link to everyday political life.
+This MasterClass teached the basics and applications of programming so that members of parliament could gain an understanding of algorithms and software development.
+Marcel Gygli and Lena Georgescu from the Bern University of Applied Sciences showed how to create and execute Python source code without prior knowledge.
+The processing of exciting data from Smartvote established a direct link to everyday political life.

 Spring session 2025